-This section complements the University Faculty Handbook, setting out in more detail the procedures and criteria that the College of Arts and Sciences uses for faculty review, tenure, and promotion.
+This section complements the University Faculty Handbook (UFH), setting out in more detail the procedures and criteria that the College of Arts and Sciences uses for faculty review, tenure, and promotion.
+Faculty should consult the UFH for university policies in conjunction with the school-specific policies in this section of the manual.